 To ensure safety outdoors:

 - Check exits.
-If your loved one uses a walker or wheelchair, make sure he or she will be able to get in and out of your home — when necessary.
+If the person with dementia uses a walker or wheelchair, make sure he or she will be able to get in and out of your home — when necessary.
 Consider widening doorways or adding ramps.

 - Keep steps safe.
 Mark the edges of steps with bright tape.
 Keep steps sturdy and textured to prevent falls in wet or icy weather.